Judicial Interpretation [2025] No. 5

 (3) The value of unsold goods bearing counterfeit registered trademarks reaches three times or more the thresholds specified in item (1) or (2) of this paragraph; or the sales amount of already sold goods does not meet the thresholds in item (1) or (2), but when combined with the value of unsold goods, reaches three times or more the said thresholds.

-Whoever forges or manufactures without authorization the labels of another's registered trademark, or sells the labels of a registered trademark that are forged or manufactured without authorization, shall be deemed to constitute "serious circumstances" under Article 215 of the Criminal Law where any of the following conditions is met:
+Rule 6 Whoever forges or manufactures without authorization the labels of another's registered trademark, or sells the labels of a registered trademark that are forged or manufactured without authorization, under any of the following circumstances, shall be deemed to constitute "serious circumstances" under Article 215 of the Criminal Law:

 (1) The quantity of labels reaches 10,000 units or more, the illegal gains amount to CNY 20,000 or more, or the illegal business turnover reaches CNY 30,000 or more;